 In fact, Facebook users bought $234 million dollars worth of virtual goods and gifts on Facebook over the last quarter and it drove more than 85% of purchases made through Facebook in 2014, making it our number one must-have social media account for eCommerce businesses.
 Not bad for a site people claim is “dying”.

-Tip from a Chicago Web Design Agency: Since Facebook has recently changed what content appears on the users’ feed page, make your brand posts more interesting so users will like your posts and you will appear in their feed.
+Tip from a Digital Marketing Agency: Since Facebook has recently changed what content appears on the users’ feed page, make your brand posts more interesting so users will like your posts and you will appear in their feed.

 Twitter offers much of the same functionality for eCommerce businesses like Facebook.
 Twitter’s 750 million users look for companies who tweet short-burst, rapid, entertainment-oriented content.
 Commentary and opinion abound.
 Interestingly, Twitter makes the process of interacting with companies and other specific users very easy.
 70 % of small businesses are on Twitter and 85% of followers reported feeling more connected with a business after following them.
 Successful companies can harness that goodwill and facilitate the spread of brand positives – all “on the fly” by an increasingly mobile generation of millennial consumers.